bonny/WordPress-Simple-History/readme.txt

 ## Changelog

+= 2.2.x (Oktober 2015) =

+- Fixed: Edited posts/pages/custom post types does not get a linked title unless the user viewing the log has edit rights.

 = 2.2.4 (September 2015) =

 - Added: Basic support for plugin [Ultimate Member](https://wordpress.org/plugins/ultimate-member/), so users logging in using the plugin will now be logged in Simple History.
 Fixes https://wordpress.org/support/topic/compatibility-with-ultimate-member.